-I received an email this morning which said:
+I received an email this morning that said:

 Thanks for taking the time to quote the rendering at _______ rd but I have given the job to another company as they were cheaper by a few hundred dollars.”